-The door at number 94 Thompson is painted powder blue, and has a large dog-shaped knocker above a small silver crucifix.
-No one answers the door.
+No one is home at 94 Thompson Street.
 When I ask around about the occupants a little old lady tells me that she's heard the couple talking about a church on Mulberry street.
 When I ask for more details about the church, she just shrugs her shoulders and points South.